Skip to content

 Two years later, John married his wife Nancy in Lutterworth, Leicestershire.
 The couple would have two sons, William and James.

-By 1936, James had reached the rank of Lieutenant Colonel.
+By 1936, James had reached the rank of Lieutenant Commander.
 When war broke out in 1939, John was commanding HMS Pandora in the Far East.

 Pandora was ordered to move to Egypt in 1940 and once again to Malta.
 Operating out of the Mediterranean island base, Commander Linton and crew took out two Italian supply ships in one action.
 John was awarded the Distinguished Service Cross for this attack.